 Just like when learning any language, when you’re learning Urdu, you can find quite a few online resources to help you along your language-learning journey.
 One of the most popular resources is podcasts.
 Podcasts can be an excellent complement to either an in-person or online Urdu course, as they’re available any time, anywhere, and can help you brush up on difficult-to-understand concepts, vocabulary words and more.
 You can even just use podcasts to help you learn a little bit more about a language’s context and the history and culture from which it stems.

 Looking for podcasts to help you better grasp the Urdu language?
-Check out these six options. (more…)
+Check out these six options.
+(And if you’re looking for even more ways to learn Urdu, from apps and courses to movies and novels, check out our roundup of Urdu-learning resources.) (more…)